 Bridgerton | © Netflix

-The interior of the family home was filmed at Buckinghamshire’s Halton House, and it is known for its curvaceous staircase.
+The interior of the family home was filmed at Buckinghamshire’s Halton House, known for its curvaceous staircase.
 The Halton House is a country home in the Chiltern Hills.
 Built for Alfred Rothschild in 1880, it is on England’s National Heritage List.
 Halton House has a long, illustrious history.
-There has been a manor house on this spot since the Norman Conquest, and at that time it belonged to the Archbishop of Canterbury.
+A manor house has been on this spot since the Norman Conquest; at that time, it belonged to the Archbishop of Canterbury.
 In 1720, it was sold to Sir Francis Dashwood, and their family owned it for 150 years.
 This is rarely open to the public.
 There are occasional party’s here, with plenty of swells in attendance.

 The Duke of Hastings’ House